 analogue c prints, 100cm x 125cm

-Baltic amber was projected onto light-sensitive photographic paper using the analogical foto lab and it’s physico-chemical process.
-The inversion of the colours, which normally turns the negative into a positive, turns the natural object into an abstracted image.
-Baltic Amber consists of orange coloured and hardened resin, often containing insects and plant remains from a long time ago.
-While the ability to store information in a translucent medium is reminiscent of the photographic negative, this work draws a connection from a natural phenomenon to a human made process, which normally is intended to capture a moment of time, creating images which show reality.
-The outcome in this case is an abstracted and artificial version of it.
+Baltic amber was projected onto light-sensitive photographic paper in an analogue photo lab for this work.
+Through the process-induced inversion of colours, which normally transforms the negative into a positive, the natural object becomes an abstracted image.
+Baltic amber is made of orange and hardened resin that often contains insects and plant remains from long ago.
+While the ability to store information in a transparent medium is reminiscent of the photographic negative, this work draws a connection from a natural phenomenon to a human-made process.